 Washington is a decidedly white-collar town, with fully 89.32% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Washington is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Washington who work in management occupations (19.00%), teaching (13.87%), and office and administrative support (12.48%).

-Telecommuters are a relatively large percentage of the workforce: 20.04% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.04% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Washington, however, is that residents on average have to contend with a long commute, spending on average 30.70 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

-In Washington, a lot of people use the train to get to work every day though Washington is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Washington has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 The per capita income in Washington in 2022 was $67,612, which is wealthy relative to Connecticut and the nation.
 This equates to an annual income of $270,448 for a family of four.
 However, Washington contains both very wealthy and poor people as well.